The Truth about Passive Income Real Estate Investing

-Few investments have made as many wealthy as real estate.
+Few investments have created as much wealth as real estate.
 Investment in land and property seems to be the only true constant across the history of investing and wealth building but is truly passive income from real estate investing possible?

 Passive income is technically an income you receive on a regular basis that involves little effort on your part.
 You get paid every month, quarter or year but do not participate in management or contribute work in the investment.

-Few investments offer absolutely passive income since you have to work for the money to invest in the first place and you likely will want to keep updated on the investment, but some income is more passive than others.
+Few investments offer absolutely passive income since you have to work for the money to invest in the first place and you'll likely want to keep updated on the investment, but some income is more passive than others.

-There are really two ways to invest in real estate, direct purchase of property and investment through indirect means.
+There are really two ways to invest in real estate, direct purchase of property and investment indirectly where you don’t have full control of the property.
 Direct purchase involves a larger up-front cost but generally higher potential returns.
 Indirect investment can be made through real estate investment trusts (REITs) or tax liens but does not involve the immediate or direct ownership of the property.

 Is Direct Real Estate Investing Passive Income or Not?